ReforgeLab/Nft/README.md

 ## Access Control

 The `CollectionCap<T>` provides ownership privileges for collection management, and can be revoked to make a collection immutable.
+Note that the capability is tied to the NFT type `T`, not the metadata type, ensuring proper access control across different metadata implementations.

 ## ❤️ Support & Appreciation